dwyl/javascript-todo-list-tutorial/README.md

 ### 5.1 `mount` Function Walkthrough

-The mount function "wires up" the app and tells the _view_ how to process a `signal` sent by the user/client.
+The mount function "initializes" the app and tells the _view_ how to process a `signal` sent by the user/client.

 ```js